KILTprotocol/docs/docs/chain/collator.md

 :::info

 A recent change in the blockchain metadata resulted in a change in the UI regarding how balances are shown.
-In the current version of PolkadotJS Apps, 1 KILT requires adding 15 trailing `0`s.
-So, for instance, 1 KILT needs to be written as `1000000000000000`, while 10000 KILT would be `10000000000000000000`.
-If this changes again in the future, we will make sure to promptly notify the community.
+In the current version of PolkadotJS Apps, specifying 1 KILT requires adding 15 trailing `0`s.
+So, for instance, 1 KILT needs to be written as `1000000000000000`, while 10,000 KILT would be written as `10000000000000000000`.

 :::